 What "Linux Operating System" do you use?
 (INCOMPLETE)

-Note that I'll only be touching the surface of everything with very brief descriptions to keep things simple.
-The goal here is to help you see the full picture, not to master everything.
+Note that I'll only be touching the surface of every key highlight with very brief descriptions to keep things simple.
+The goal here is to help you see the full picture, not to learn/master everything.

 At the very low level, you have your hardware.